-(Graduate-level ccourses may be substituted for lower-level requirements.)
-For a competency-based endorsement, the student must have completed each of the following requirements:
+For a competency-based endorsement, the student must have completed each of the requirements listed below (Graduate-level courses may be substituted for lower-level requirements.):

 - College of Education and Counseling Psychology requirements for Washington State Residency Teacher Certification in elementary education, secondary education, and/or special education. - The knowledge/skills equivalent to a "major" (i.e., 30-45-plus semester credits) in the endorsement area and related areas and/or approved waiver documentation. - Appropriate methods courses